thiagocamargodacosta/psqi-pt/README.md

 ```

 A csv file named `psqi-pt-scoring-results.csv` will be created and will contain the scoring results for each
-entry present in the input csv file
+entry present in the input csv file.